deflexable/mongodb-middleware-utils/README.md

 ### fulltext index

 Some write operations are proxied to add an extra field value to the document for querying random document and searching text.
-Some read operations are also proxied to remove redundant field value.
+Some read operations are also proxied to remove redundant field value so as not to overwhelm the memory.
 The following methods are proxied on the collection instance to transform the document

 - `insertOne`